-Although you’re at the final stage in what seems like your life work, it isn’t over until you officially submit it.
+Although you’re coming to the final stage of what seems like your life’s work, it isn’t over until you officially submit it.
 Save yourself a great deal of stress by planning ahead and if at all possible don’t leave the printing and binding stage until the day of submission!

 When should I get my dissertation bound?

 This is entirely up to you.
 Most courses will ask you to have your dissertation or thesis bound and printed, sometimes two copies.
 The closer you get to the deadline, you’d be surprised at how long the queues can get.
 The last thing you would want is to miss the deadline because you are still waiting in the queue.
 Giving yourself at least a couple of days to get your dissertation bound will make for a far less stressful hand-in.